 Examples of quantitative factors are the number of hours a company’s employees work, the cost of raw materials, product return on investment, the product market price changes, the company’s financial statements, cash flow statement, etc.

-Technical analysis is when you collect and analyze the company’s past data, specifically financial data, to predict future price movements.
+Technical analysis is when you collect and analyze the company’s past data, specifically financial data, to predict future price movements (check out Air Canada predictions).

-Technical analysis works off the assumption that supply and demand determine the stock price in the marketplace.
+Technical analysis works off the assumption that supply and demand determine the stock price in the marketplace (see here how often to check your stocks).
 However, in contrast to fundamental analysis, technical analysis focuses on only past data to predict future costs and the company’s future intrinsic value.

 When conducting technical analysis, you’ll have to consider technical indicators like the company’s past performance on the stock chart and the price movement to forecast the future price trends.

-Therefore, the only factor that matters for technical analysts is the price of one share, which the buyer and seller agree on.
+Therefore, the only factor that matters for technical analysts is the price of one share, which the buyer and seller agree on (see here who buys stocks when you sell).

 However, technical analysis considers price as a multifaceted factor, as it can represent other “mini-factors” such as the company’s state, the attitude of the customers towards the company, and so on.